logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/cluster_creation.md

 ### Step 6 VPC and Subnet selection

 You can select the VPC which will be used by the Hopsworks cluster.
-You can either select an existing VPC or let Hopsworks.ai create one for you.
+You can either select an existing VPC or let [managed.hopsworks.ai](https://managed.hopsworks.ai) create one for you.
-If you decide to use restricted hopsworks.ai permissions (see [restrictive-permissions](../restrictive_permissions/#create-a-vpc-permissions) for more details) you will need to select an existing VPC here.
+If you decide to use restricted [managed.hopsworks.ai](https://managed.hopsworks.ai) permissions (see [restrictive-permissions](../restrictive_permissions/#create-a-vpc-permissions) for more details) you will need to select an existing VPC here.

 <p align="center">